Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Introduction

-Here, we describe a bootstrapping, autonomous testing, and initialization system (BATIS) that can automatically manipulate gate voltages to ensure that the QD chip is properly accumulated and all required pinch-off voltages are determined.
+In this work, we introduce and demonstrate an intuitive bootstrapping, autonomous testing, and initialization system (BATIS) that can automatically manipulate gate voltages to ensure proper formation of all current channels.
 BATIS takes as input the device gate layout and a high-level understanding of the desired operation, including (critically) where current channels should be continuous and which gates should divide one channel from another.
-The outputs of BATIS are the gate voltages that make the QD chip functional, with all current channels well delineated and all pinch-off voltages known.
-Importantly, in this work, the sample is kept at around $1.3$~\si{\kelvin}---about 10 times warmer than other typical devices~\cite{Borsoi24S16, Park24SSP}---which is highly desirable for high-temperature operation~\cite{Vandersypen17-ISQ}.
-However, higher temperatures broaden key measurement features, such as Coulomb blockade peaks, necessitating careful fitting procedures to extract the desired parameters~\cite{PhysRevLett.65.771}.
-We show that BATIS works well at these high temperatures, which is important both for scalability and automated testing, e.g., using a cryogenic wafer prober~\cite{Kruijf-23-CPS, Neyens24PSW}.
+The output of BATIS is a comprehensive device characterization, specifying the gate voltage settings needed for QD chip operation, with clearly delineated current channels and identified pinch-off voltages.

-Previous work on autotuning has shown that correctly executed bootstrapping of QD devices sets the stage for the more specialized tuning phases.
-For example, setting the device topology in a modulation-doped QD device with predefined current channels has been demonstrated in Refs.~\cite{Darulova19-ATQ, Zubchenko24-ABQ, Baart16-CAT}.
-Autotuning has similarly been implemented in an undoped SiMOS QD to achieve single-electron occupation~\cite{Lapointe-Major19-ATQ}.
-For nanowires, which by design have a single current channel, automated tuning into fully formed QDs has been demonstrated, provided device-specific details were preconfigured~\cite{Severin21-CAT}.
+Previous work on autotuning has shown that correctly executed bootstrapping of QD devices sets the stage for the more specialized tuning phases~\cite{Zwolak21-AAQ}.
+For example, setting the device topology has been demonstrated for undoped accumulation-mode QD devices~\cite{Zwolak20-AQD, Zwolak21-RBI}.
+Automated calibration of the charge state has been demonstrated for a modulation-doped QD device~\cite{Durrer19-ATQ}, an undoped silicon-metal-oxide-semiconductor QD device~\cite{Lapointe-Major19-ATQ}, and undoped accumulation-mode QD devices~\cite{Ziegler22-TAR}.

-Additionally, for undoped, 1D accumulation-mode QD devices, previous work has enabled progress in tuning a device topology~\cite{Zwolak20-AQD, Zwolak21-RBI} and calibrating the charge state~\cite{Darulova19-ATQ, Ziegler22-TAR}.
 Methods for automatically detecting unintentional, spurious QDs have also been proposed~\cite{Ziegler23-AEC}.
 More recently, virtual-gate control of the electrostatic potential landscape confining holes within a 2D QD array has been demonstrated~\cite{Rao24-MAViS}.
-However, autonomous bootstrapping for accumulation-mode QD devices has never been attempted.
-Rather, most proposed tuning algorithms assumed that initial steps, such as device characterization and channel formation, have already been accomplished ~\cite{Zwolak21-AAQ}.